-Both the mental health and aging components of the module consist of lectures and seminars (provided by guest speakers).
 The seminars facilitate students engagement with particular mental health and aging related topics whilst placing an emphasis on student appreciation and understanding of the link between scientific study and issues in the "real word".
 These are designed to enhance self-directed learning, creativity, reflection and taking responsibility for learning.
 The students should be able to demonstrate independent learning, critical thinking and confidence in their awareness of new, provisional,and significant shifts in knowledge.
 In addition, students should be able to differentiate concepts, theories and models and show a critical appreciation of paradigms applied in both the aetiology and treatment of mental health.
 Students should be able to apply what they have learned about mental health to the specific case of older people.
-Both course works assess the student's achievements in combining the theoretical knowledge (intellectual), the "real-world" practices (professionalism) and experiential reflections (personal) towards becoming an active citizen.
-Unit 1 allows the student to demonstrate a sustained and well-researched argument on a mental health topic of their own choice and Unit 2 allows the development of an information pack aimed at lay people on an aging topic of their own choice.
+The course work assesses the students' achievement in combining the theoretical knowledge (intellectual), the "real"-world" practises (professionalism) and experiential reflections (personal) towards becoming an active citizen.
+This allows the student to demonstrate a sustained and well-researched argument on a mental health or a mental health and ageing topic in a case study report.

 Teaching and Learning Work Loads

 |Supervised Practical Activity||0|